Paxton Lynch Tried To Help His Girlfriend On Social Media, Accidentally Set Off Rumors He Was Getting Cut

 — Benjamin Allbright (@AllbrightNFL) August 26, 2018

 Paxton Lynch may have also lost the last chance to make an impression.
-After reports that the Broncos may not play him at all in their third preseason game on Friday — a game in which the likely starters get most of the time — Lynch ended up getting mop-up duty and failed to impress.
+After reports that the Broncos may not play him at all in their third preseason game on Friday — a game in which the likely starters get most of the time.
+Lynch ended up getting mop-up duty and failed to impress.
 He finished 3-for-7 for 39 yards, good for a 61.o passer rating.

 Both prospective starter Case Keenum and likely backup Chad Kelly looked sharp in the game, and both have outshined Paxton Lynch for most of the preseason dating back to the team minicamps.